 Mark Petersen, MDiv 1991

 Mark Petersen graduated from Tyndale Seminary with a Master of Divinity in 1991.
 After leaving Tyndale, Mark and his wife Karen spent nine years working with non-profit organizations to grow leadership in church communities across the world.
 He served in places such as the US, Costa Rica and the Philippines.
-He also served in Columbia, living amongst the people, and experiencing first hand several aspects of its drug and guerrilla-fuelled history.
+He also served in Colombia, living amongst the people, and experiencing first-hand several aspects of its drug- and guerrilla-fuelled history.
 Through this, however, he came to admire the Colombian resilience and the positive attitudes of the people despite their many years of civil strife.

 Mark’s philanthropic leadership is marked by moral integrity, transparent accountability, public witness and unwavering commitment to a missional engagement of society for the sake of Christ.
 He continues to work with Bridgeway and lives in Mississauga with Karen and their two teenage sons, Daniel and Nathan.